bjarneo/instantly/README.md

 // Close
 es.close();

-// Need to start the connection again? es.listen();
+// Need to open the connection again? es.listen();
 ```

 Built in features
 ------
-* If you send an event with event id 'CLOSE', it'll close your sse connection with no retries.
+* If you send an event with event id 'CLOSE', it'll close your SSE connection with no retries.

 Example
 ------